 1) I will pray for the soul of the person myself… When praying this way, I first make doubly sure that I am feeling strong in the Light of God, Christ, Guru.
 I look at picture of Paramhansa Yogananda’s eyes, whether I am praying in my office or before an altar.

 I ask the power and grace of our Master to flow through me and touch that soul.
 When I feel a sense of contact with the soul, I pray: “Look up!
 Look up!
 Look up into the Light!”

 No matter into what dark mists a soul may temporarily fall, there are angels there – right above – waiting for him to look up again.
 It is their divine service to reach down and lift up that soul to the next appropriate level.
 But he must look up to the Light.
-In suicide, a person (despite his other good qualities) temporarily lost faith in his own ability or to “look up” for the Light.
+In suicide, a person (despite his other good qualities) temporarily lost faith in his own ability to “look up” for the Light.
 That is why I pray so commandingly.
-The soul needs to be firmly called, and re-awakened to look up again.
+The soul needs to be firmly called and re-awakened to look up again.

 It is also very good at this point to make a strong prayer demand to God, Christ, Guru: “Help this soul, NOW.
 Please touch this soul NOW with Thy Light!”